Care arrangements when parents have separated

 - the child’s parents and guardians should have the main responsibility for the child’s care, development, and upbringing

-- there should be continuity in the arrangements for the child’s care, development and upbringing
+- there should be consistency in the arrangements for the child’s care, development and upbringing

-- the child should continue to have a relationship with both parents, and the child’s relationships with his or her family or whānau should be preserved and strengthened
+- the child should continue to have a relationship with both parents, and the child’s relationships with family or whānau should be preserved and strengthened

-- the child’s identity, including his or her culture, language and religion, should be preserved and strengthened.
+- the child’s identity, including culture, language and religion, should be preserved and strengthened.

 Taking account of the child’s views

-The child must be given a chance to say what they think and want – for example, who they should live with.
-They can convey this to the judge directly, or through a lawyer appointed for the child.
+The child must be given a chance to say what they think and want, for example, who they should live with.
+They can tell the judge directly, or through a lawyer for the child.